 Episode 8 : Dr. Krauss waxes philosophical about how it is very strange and perhaps miraculous that water expands when it freezes.
 That is odd because most other materials contract when they freeze.
 He means miraculous in a scientific way, and it would probably be more accurate to say serendipitous or fortunate.
 He then discusses why this behaviour of water may be essential to life on Earth.
 I found this to be interesting because spacetime æther has a similar property in that it expands as it cools and loses energy and contracts as it gains energy.
 This is of course the characteristic of the spacetime æther that leads to Einstein’s curviness and behaviours like space contraction and time dilation.

 Episode 9 : This episode is about general relativity.
 Dr. Krauss starts with a discussion of kinetic energy and potential energy as they relate to position in space around a massive object.
 He ties in gravity and calculates escape velocity.
-When I think about this from the perspective of NPQG, I imagine the velocity magnitude of the Planck sphere particles in the shell of each standard matter particle as well as the velocity magnitude that matter-energy causes in nearby spacetime æther from the ebb and flow of gravitational energy.
+When I think about this from the perspective of NPQG, I imagine the velocity magnitude of the point charges in each standard matter assembly as well as the velocity magnitude that matter-energy causes in nearby spacetime æther from the ebb and flow of gravitational energy.
 This is all fascinating and will lead to entirely new ways of understanding particle and gravitational energy in the NPQG era.

 Next the discussion moves to universe expansion and the Hubble rate and it is entirely nonsense.
 NPQG teaches that expansion is galaxy local and in opposition.
 The universe is not expanding outward, it is expanding inward in a sense.
 Every galaxy is in a different stage of expansion.
 Whenever you hear scientists talking about open vs closed universe, Big Crunches, Big Bangs, and expansion outward of the universe, you can now chuckle at this grand confusion of the ΛCDM era.
 Not only is the universe based on flat Euclidean space, but the spacetime æther is in an a quasi steady state throughout the universe with only slow drifting of æther from region to region on large scales.